10 of the Best Hiking Trails in Eastern Townships (Estrie Region)

 sentier pic de l'ours parc national orford

-The Eastern Townships region of southern Québec (known as the Estrie Region or Les Cantons de l’Est in French) is synonymous with many things.
-It’s home to several charming small towns and villages, like Knoltown and Magog, it’s where you’ll find the only wine Route in Québec (with over 20 vineyards spread out across the region) but it’s also a land filled with a beautiful patchwork of rolling hills interspersed with taller peaks and scenic lakes, making an ideal area for some outdoor exploration and hiking.
+The Eastern Townships region of southern Québec (the Estrie Region or Les Cantons de l’Est in French) is synonymous with many things.
+It’s home to several charming small towns and villages, like Knoltown and Magog.
+It’s where you’ll find the only wine Route in Québec (with over 20 vineyards spread out across the region), but it’s also a land filled with a beautiful patchwork of rolling hills interspersed with taller peaks and scenic lakes, making an ideal area for some outdoor exploration and hiking.
 To help you plan your next outdoor adventure, we put together this guide on the Best Hiking Trails in Eastern Townships, focusing on those we believe best maximize the effort-to-reward ratio.
 Most of the trails presented below are within a two-hour drive of Montreal.

 Disclosure: This page (Best Hiking Trails in Eastern Townships (Estrie Region) may contain product affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links.
 More details can be found on our disclosure and policies page.